Ágora MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool corrects the category of one or more transactions, specifying the HTTP method and endpoint.
-It differentiates from sibling tools like openfinance_list_transactions and openfinance_list_categories by its update action.
+The description clearly states it corrects the category of one or more transactions with the HTTP method and resource.
+It distinguishes from sibling tools like listing transactions or accounts by specifying the action (corrects category) and the batch capability.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.